 And a British website specializing in children's toys listed figurines from the movie in the same section as toys from preschool shows such as Rainbow and Magic Adventures Of Mumfie.

-Believe it or not, the first ever television airing of The Rocky Horror Picture Show was on New York State-based cable service Cablevision's Family Channel 10. [note]This channel is no longer on the service.
-It's now MSG Varsity, a sports channel.[/note]
+Believe it or not, the first ever television airing of The Rocky Horror Picture Show was on New York State-based cable service Cablevision's Family Channel 10 which is now either public access programming or independent station WLNY.

 Speaking of musicals, take the 2000 adaptation of Loves Labours Lost.
 It may be a silly 1930's-esque musical about 3 men and a king trying to not be with women, but the rule of "No Women" is soon broken, and due to this, some sexual jokes are in the movie, including one sexy musical number with people in masks.
 Plus, the ending has very disturbing images of World War 2 like burning buildings and concentration camps.
 Despite this, it got a PG rating in America and a U rating in the UK.